devblin/datalgo/README.md

 > If you have GCC compiler installed,
 > Do as below to compile and run C/C++ programs

-Run `./test.sh` to execute any program easily
+Run `./test.sh` to execute any program easily.